r12f/Confidence/README.md

 - **Ensures:** Postcondition checks.
 It describes the expectations when exiting a method or after calling an external API.
 A.k.a.
 Is the thing we just did f**ked up?
 - **Asserts:** Invariant checks.
 It describes the expected state in the middle of the things we are trying to do.
 A.k.a.
 Are we f**ked up?

-Here is a quick example to show how to use code contracts:
+Here is a quick example to show how to use code contracts ([full code here](https://github.com/r12f/Confidence/blob/master/Confidence.Samples/Program.cs)):
 ```
 public SomeClass(int foo, string bar)
 {